EDIC New PhD Students

 More information: Population Office Flyer (procedure, documents, costs, etc.)

-The EPFL campus is equipped with a microprocessor card access control (CAMIPRO).
+The CAMIPRO card is your student and employee card.
 This card also serves as identification for employees.

 More information: CFF half-fare travel card

-Here is a list which you can use to tick off each step you have taken care of : Tick Off List EDIC Program Start Fall 2021
+Here is a list which you can use to tick off each administrative steps for the program start : Tick Off List EDICprogram2024

 Image par Gerd Altmann de Pixabay